Philadelphia Chapter STEERING Committee

 Since becoming a TTN member in 2016, Pat has joined a peer group and four SIGS.
 Additionally, she has coordinated TTN volunteers for MANNA and served on the Membership Committee, primarily delivering TTN Talks.
 She also serves on the Old St. Joseph’s Church Eldership Steering Committee as the group’s newsletter editor and often volunteers her time to other parish activities.
 Pat’s other interests include reading, cooking and travel.
 She holds a B.A. from Loyola University, Chicago.

 Tess' career has spanned over 30 years in Information Technology.
 While originally from Buffalo, NY, Tess moved to the Philadelphia area from Silicon Valley in 1990 and spent last 18 years of her career directing large computing infrastructure projects at GlaxoSmithKline.
 Tess is retired and spends her time with TTN, doing yoga and serving on the Internal Dispute Resolution Committee of her Condominium Board.
 Tess and her husband, Scott now live in Old City after leaving the suburbs.
-They have two grown sons, two adorable grandchildren and two cuddly granddogs.
+They have two grown sons, two adorable grandchildren and three cuddly granddogs.

 After a nearly four-decade career at IBM Corporation in six locations spanning Information Technology, sales, consulting and services, multiple management positions and Industry/Executive marketing, Marsha happily retired in 2013 to pursue her Second Act.
 Marsha volunteers currently at Chester County Hospital, Chester County Volunteer English Program and other local non-profit organizations.
 She serves as Vice Chair for TTN Marketing and Communications, learning new digital publishing skills and trying her hand as a journalist.
 In late 2017, Marsha also became Chair of the Programs Committee and is actively working to deliver educational and personal growth programs for TTN members.